 Before joining Sg2, Jayme worked with Technomic International’s pharmaceutical group and Abbott Laboratories’ drug-coated stent program.
 These experiences extended her field of expertise to include drug development, marketing and regulatory issues.

-As a part of her doctoral work at Columbia University, Jayme studied and researched the molecular mechanism of disease.
+As a part of her masters and doctoral work at Columbia University, Jayme studied and researched the molecular mechanism of disease.
 Her examination of basic cellular function can be applied to numerous diseases, including diabetes, Alzheimer disease, viral and bacterial infections, and cystic fibrosis.

 Jayme remained at Columbia University as a National Institutes of Health–funded postdoctoral fellow to research the function of neuronal proteins—molecules implicated in numerous diseases.
 In her postdoctoral training at the University of Chicago, she examined the role of presenilin in Alzheimer disease.
 Jayme has a BS in chemistry from the Colorado School of Mines.